TGITS/programming-workouts/java/codingame/practice/medium/MarsLander2/src/doc/rules.md

 # Mars Lander - Episode 2

+## Learning Objectives

+In this puzzle, iterating on a series of 2D coordinates helps you grasp the concepts of comparisons, distance computation, extrapolation.
+This puzzles works with angle and orientation constraints.
+You learn to compute the speed of an object using its coordinates at two different times.
+If you perform well, you can solve this problem using some distance and trajectory optimization.

+## Statement

+The goal of this problem is to make you work with 2D coordinates in a big environnement.
+You will have to manage and extrapolate the speed of a spaceship and make it land on a flat ground at correct speed.

 ## Goal

 The goal for your program is to safely land the "Mars Lander" shuttle, the landing ship which contains the Opportunity rover.
 Mars Lander is guided by a program, and right now the failure rate for landing on the NASA simulator is unacceptable.